dewan-lisan/dewan-lisan.github.io/_posts/2025-07-24-genai-core-concepts.md

 - **Completion:** The model’s output, including the prompt and generated text (e.g., “Ganymede is a moon of Jupiter…”).
 - **Inference:** The process of generating text from a prompt.

+### Context Window
+A context window is the amount of information a GenAI model can process and remember at any one time, measured in tokens (words or sub-words).
+You can only include a limited number of examples based on model capacity.
+- GPT-4o (OpenAI): Up to 128,000 tokens.
+- Claude 3.5 Sonnet (Anthropic): Up to 200,000 tokens.
+- Llama 3.1 (Meta AI): Up to 128,000 tokens.
+- Gemini 1.5 Pro (Google): Up to 2 million tokens.

+Biggest token size doesn't necessarily mean the biggest model.
+It also depends on parameter count, architecture, training data etc.

-### Types of Inrefence
+### Inference
+LLM inference is the process of running a trained model to process new unseen intput (a prompt) and generate human-like text or other output.
+The inference is where the real-world value is realized.

+For example, when you ask a question to an AI assistant, the model processes your prompt token by token, predicting the next likely word or phrase in a sequence based on patterns it learned during training.
+Unlike training, which is a one-time, resource-intensive process, inference happens repeatedly, often in real-time, as user interact with the model.

+Few types of inference based on the number of examples provided in the prompt:

 #### Zero-Shot Inference
 No examples are provided, just the task and input.
-Works well with large models e.g. GPT-3.5, GPT-4
+Works fine with large models e.g. GPT-3.5, GPT-4

 **Example:**
 - **Prompt:** “Classify the sentiment of this review: I really loved this movie!”